mreineck/ducc/README.md

 significantly enhanced.

 ### Noteworthy features
-- support for any grid based on iso-latitude rings with equidistant pixels in each of the rings
+- very efficient support for spherical harmonic synthesis ("alm2map") operations and their adjoint for any grid based on iso-latitude rings with equidistant pixels in each of the rings.
+- support for the same operations on *entirely arbitrary* spherical grids, i.e. without constraints on pixel locations.
+This is implemented via intermediate iso-latitude grids and non-uniform FFTs.
 - support for accurate spherical harmonic analyis on certain sub-classes of grids (Clenshaw-Curtis, Fejer-1 and McEwen-Wiaux) at band limits beyond those for which quadrature weights exist.
 For details see [this note](https://wwwmpa.mpa-garching.mpg.de/~martin/shtnote.pdf).
+- iterative approximate spherical harmonic analysis on aritrary grids.
-- substantially improved transformation speed (up to a factor of 2) on the above mentioned grid geometries for high band limits
+- substantially improved transformation speed (up to a factor of 2) on the above mentioned grid geometries for high band limits.
 - accelerated recurrences as presented in
   [Ishioka (2018)](https://www.jstage.jst.go.jp/article/jmsj/96/2/96_2018-019/_pdf)
 - vector instruction support